 What is incredible is that by transferring data at up to 1 Mbps, HDMI ARC can transmit uncompressed stereo sound and compressed surround sound.

-The most common application of HDMI ARC is when you connect all your devices through an A/V receiver or soundbar.
+The most common application of HDMI ARC is when you connect all your devices through an A/V receiver (how to connect iPhones - our guide) or soundbar.
 In this case, it would pass any video signals from, for example, a BluRay player to your display device.

 However, if your display device is broadcasting, for instance, the cable that’s plugged into the TV, the HDMI ARC channel will send audio from your display device to your sound system or soundbar.